 - DDoS Protection — Layer 3/4/7 mitigation with 99.99% availability SLA

-The WAAP runs from a single SaaS tenant rather than chaining separate products, which eliminates the latency from routing traffic through multiple hops.
+Running from a single SaaS tenant rather than chaining separate products, it avoids the latency penalty of routing traffic through multiple hops.

 Integrations